njitvjk/mutation_testing_python_scripts/README.md

-# muatation testing
+# mutation testing

-folders have the python experiment scipts and its output
+folders have the python experiment scripts and its output